kamzolas/MHPS-Explorer/README.md

 📦 Repository Structure

-This GitHub repository contains:
+This GitHub repository contains the application code only:

 ui.R
 server.R
 global.R
 renv.lock
 renv/
 www/
 example_files/

-Large data directories are not stored in GitHub.
+Large data directories are not stored in GitHub to keep the repository lightweight.

-They are deposited separately in Zenodo for reproducibility.

 📊 Required Data Files (Zenodo)